Washington Dog Rescues Skirt the Rules

 - Out-of-state veterinarians don’t know to send the WSDA copies of health certificates for the dogs coming into Washington they examine

 This is not just an inconsequential bureaucratic error.
-While not every dog brought into Washington without a corresponding health certificate is sick, evidence shows that some rescues are bringing dogs here with serious, contagious, and life threatening diseases that should have been identified and treated before they were sent here.
+While not every dog brought into Washington without a corresponding health certificate is sick, evidence shows that some rescues bring dogs here with serious, contagious, and life threatening diseases that should have been identified and treated before they were sent here.

 Mr. Castro said that “enforcement of the rules is one response” to address this problem.
 He also noted that the WSDA “will also continue educating the public about this important requirement and use outlets like your website to share this information.”